Weird as it sounds, this strange term has nothing to do with the taste of the drink inside.

 What is the difference between sweet mash and sour mash?

-Pros: Mashing without sour produces a cleaner, sweeter beer from the fermentation process.
-The lack of acidity lets the grain’s natural flavours come through in the final spirit, similar to the non-sour mash method used by Scottish and Irish distilleries.
+Pros: Sweet mash mixtures produce a cleaner, sweeter beer from the fermentation process.
+With less acidity, it lets the grain’s natural malty flavours come through in the final spirit, similar to the fermentation style of Scottish and Irish distilleries.

-Cons: Mash without the addition of sour is more fickle to produce as it’s more susceptible to contaminants.
-Because sweet mash is less acidic (closer to neutral on the PH scale) this enables unwanted bacteria to develop in the mash.
-Subsequently, sweet mash is more intensive to consistently produce as it requires close monitoring and thorough sanitisation of utensils.
+Cons: Sweet mash is more difficult to produce consistently as it’s more susceptible to bacterial contamination.
+Because sweet mash is less acidic (closer to neutral on the PH scale) this may enable unwanted bacteria to develop in the mash.
+Subsequently, sweet mash is more intensive to consistently produce as it requires close monitoring and thorough sanitisation of utensils between batches.

 Who invented sour mash?

-The invention of sour mash is credited to Dr. James C. Crow, a Scottish chemist born in 1775, who was known for pioneering the process in early 19th century America.
-It’s believed that he popularised and fine-tuned the sour mash method, employing a methodical and scientific approach to whiskey production, giving it much greater consistency and improved quality.
+The invention of sour mash is credited to Dr. James C. Crow, a Scottish chemist born in 1775, who pioneered the process in the early 19th century at the Woodford Reserve distillery in Kentucky, America.
+It’s believed that he developed and fine-tuned the sour mash method, employing a methodical and scientific approach to whiskey production, giving it much greater consistency and improved quality.

-As you now know, sour mash is an essential part of the American whiskey-making process, and has been used for over two centuries.
-In principle, it’s an old but simple method used to stave off unwanted bacteria and creates much greater consistency between mash batches.
+As you now know, sour mash is an essential and incredibly common method of the American whiskey-making process which has been used for over two centuries.
+Strange as it may sound, it’s an old but effective method that deters unwanted bacteria and creates much greater consistency between mash batches.
 When done correctly, proper fermentation and yeast propagation produce some truly unique flavours in the beer that makes your whiskey.